Arnold Ehrlich: Early life

+Teaching in America

+Ehrlich emigrated from Hamburg, Germany in 1874 to Manhattan, New York, where he worked as a teacher in the Emanu-El Theological School of New York, associated with the Temple Emanu-El.
+His naturalization date is July 11, 1881, and he lists his occupation as "Teacher of Languages."
+His son, Mark, later followed him to Manhattan in 1885.

-Ehrlich wrote in fluent English and spoke it fluently and flawlessly, though with a slight accent.
-He was a close student of many languages, and was both a philologist and a student of the Hebrew Bible.
-He knew 39 tongues, which included all the Semitic languages, all the languages of Western Europe except Finnish, all the Slavic language dialects, as well as Sanskrit, Latin, and Greek.
-He explained the relationship that Israelite and Canaanite civilizations bear to that of the Greeks upon the basis of language similarities and idiomatic likeness.
-In his "leisure" he had written what was practically a Randglossen to both the Iliad and the Odyssey.
-He was a lover of the Greek classics and had a great comprehension of classic civilizations.
-He had a special love for Arabic.
-He enjoyed it as a language and he enjoyed its literature and its poetry.
-Many of those who taught Arabic in the Semitics departments of universities came to Ehrlich for instruction, and among them was Professor Richard J. H. Gottheil of Columbia University, son of Gustav Gottheil, who claimed that Ehrlich had admitted to changing his faith to Christianity in Germany and was remorseful for it.
-This declaration was never signed by Ehrlich, but only by witnesses "claiming" this event took place in the late 19th century.
+Ehrlich wrote in English and spoke it fluently and flawlessly, though with a slight accent.
+He was said to have known 39 languages, which included all the Semitic languages, all the languages of Western Europe except Finnish, all the Slavic language dialects, as well as Sanskrit, Latin, and Greek.
+He also took an interest in philology, and explained the relationship that Israelite and Canaanite civilizations bear to that of the Greeks upon the basis of language similarities and idiomatic likeness.
+He was a lover of the Greek classics and had a great knowledge of classical civilizations, as well as a special love for Arabic literature and poetry.
+Many of those who taught Arabic in the Semitics departments of universities came to Ehrlich for instruction.
+Among them was Professor Richard J. H. Gottheil of Columbia University, son of Gustav Gottheil, who claimed that Ehrlich had admitted to changing becoming a Christian in Germany and later regretting for it.
+Ehrlich never admitted to this, and the event is only claimed to have taken place by witnesses speaking in the late 19th century.

-During his years in the United States, Jewish scholars and students sought him out, but Ehrlich surely paid a frightful price for that New Testament translation he did at a young age with Delitzsch.
-Many regard this translation as a beautiful piece of modern Hebrew composition, but it cost him and he was to pay for it throughout his life.
-He was sorely resentful of the fact that, despite general recognition of his status as a scholar, he had not been chosen Professor of Bible at the Hebrew Union College.
-He was never invited to teach in either of the major rabbinical seminaries and among the Orthodox he was disliked.
-No one wanted to appoint a man with a background of engaging in a New Testament translation, who would invite criticism from all conservative quarters.
-He also insisted upon "mister" with his pupils because no university had ever granted him a higher academic degree.